 OFFENSE Felony Conviction (Years) Other Conviction (Years) Crimes Against Persons Assault-Related Offenses 10 3 General Definition: An unlawful attack by one person upon another.
-Family-Related Offenses, Nonviolent General Definition: Unlawful, non-violent acts by a family member (or legal 0 guardian) that threatens the physical, mental, or economic well-being 5 3 morals of another family member that are not classifiable as other offenses, such as Assault, Incest and Statutory Rape etc. Homicide-Related Offenses General Definition: The killing of one human being by another.
-1st Degree Murder Validation to the strict to a condition of the strict to the s 20 Vehicular Homicide or 2 nd , or 3 rd degree manslaughter 10 Kidnapping/Abduction-Related Offenses General Definition: The unlawful seizure, transportation, and/or detention of 10 3 a person against his/her will or of a minor without the consent of his/her custodial parent(s) or legal guardian.
+Family-Related Offenses, Nonviolent General Definition: Unlawful, non-violent acts by a family member (or legal F 0 guardian) that threatens the physical, mental, or economic well-being 5 3 morals of another family member that are not classifiable as other offenses, such as Assault, Incest and Statutory Rape etc. Homicide-Related Offenses General Definition: The killing of one human being by another.
+00 1st Degree Murder Valiable of Legislate and Ord on Ord degree and on order Valiable of Legislate and Ord on Ord degree and order Valiable of Legislate and Ord on Ord degree and order Valiable of Legislate and Ord on Ord degree and Ord de 20 Vehicular Homicide or 2 nd , or 3 rd degree manslaughter Vehicular Homicide or 2 nd , or 3 rd degree manslaughter Vehicular Homicide or 2 nd , or 3 rd degree manslaughter 10 Kidnapping/Abduction-Related Offenses General Definition: The unlawful seizure, transportation, and/or detention of 10 3 a person against his/her will or of a minor without the consent of his/her custodial parent(s) or legal guardian.
 Sex-Related Offenses, Forcible General Definition: Any sexual act directed against another person, forcibly and/or against that person's will, or not forcibly or against the person's will 10 in instances where the victim is incapable of giving consent.
 (See below for 10 3 sex offender registration requirements.)
 Sex-Related Offenses, Non-forcible General Definition: Unlawful, non-forcible sexual intercourse, excluding 5 prostitution offenses.
 3 3 All Other Person-Related Offenses General Definition: Any offense committed against another person which causes harm to a person which does not meet specific categories 5 3 previously outlined as person-related offenses.
 Crimes Against Property Arson-Related Offenses General Definition: To unlawfully and intentionally damage or attempt to 10 3 damage any real or personal property by fire or incendiary device.
 Burglary/Breaking And Entering-Related Offenses General Definition: The unlawful entry into a building or other structure with 5 3 the intent to commit a felony or a theft.
-Motor Vehicle Theft-Related Offenses 3 General Definition: The theft of a motor vehicle Counterfeiting/Forgery-Related Offenses General Definition: The altering, copying, or imitation of something, without authority or right, with the intent to deceive or defraud by passing the copy 5 3 or thing altered or imitated as that which is original or genuine or the J selling, buying, or possession of an altered, copied, or imitated thing with the intent to deceive or defraud.
+Motor Vehicle Theft-Related Offenses 3 General Definition: The theft of a motor vehicle 3 Counterfeiting/Forgery-Related Offenses General Definition: The altering, copying, or imitation of something, without authority or right, with the intent to deceive or defraud by passing the copy 5 3 or thing altered or imitated as that which is original or genuine or the 3 3 selling, buying, or possession of an altered, copied, or imitated thing with the intent to deceive or defraud.